jackmeldrum/Chronicling-America-Parser/API/README.txt

-To create an Elastic Beanstalk instance to host the Flask API
+To create an Elastic Beanstalk instance to host the Flask API:

 	Log in to the AWS account that is being used for the CAAR application